kgeorgiew/card-db-spring/README.md

-# CRUD backend for a card game application with spring boot
+# CRUD backend for a card application with spring boot